Free trial lets you know if the service is right for you

 - Zero activity or connection logging.

-- Lots of security features like obfuscation, Network and App Kill Switch, IP and DNS leak protection, and more.
+- Lots of security features like obfuscation, Network and App Kill Switch, Invisible over LAN, IP and DNS leak protection, and more.

 - Additional security features include CyberSec, Double VPN, Onion over VPN, and more.